vrchat-community/creator-docs/Docs/docs/platforms/android/android-best-practices.md

 However, mobile players and VR players will experience your world quite differently!
 In this guide, we’ll explain a few ways to make your mobile VRChat world more comfortable and enjoyable.
 :::info

-VRChat is not available on Android _yet_.
+VRChat is available on Android as an open beta.
-It is scheduled to release later this year.

 :::
 ## 1. Publish Your VRChat World to Android

 It’s always a good idea to publish your world on PC and all other platforms supported by VRChat.

-Any worlds uploaded to Android are available on the Oculus Quest 2 and Android mobile devices.
+Any worlds uploaded to Android are available on the Oculus Quest and Android mobile devices.
 If you’ve previously published a Quest version of your world, it’ll be available on phones and tablets as well!

 To learn how to upload your world to Android, please refer to our [cross-platform setup documentation](https://creators.vrchat.com/platforms/android/cross-platform-setup).